UniformCSS/docs/docs/customization/custom-properties.md

 ## Custom Properties

-The `utility` map can also be used to generate your own custom properties.
+The `utilities` map can also be used to generate your own custom properties.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}